 Your market research (step and essential part of your business plan) must be carried out at the very beginning when you are still at the stage of reflection.

 Indeed, this study, which consists of analyzing the size of your market, your competition, and the potential of your project, will influence all of your strategic decisions and your business model, and your financial modeling.

 Do not make the mistake of modeling your business plan at the very end of writing your business plan.
 Indeed, many parts of your business plan will be impacted by this modeling (development strategy, communication, financial forecasts, business model, and need for funding).
 This modeling must, therefore, be carried out immediately after your market study.

 To carry out your modeling and establish a financial forecast, you will have to re-use certain information obtained thanks to your market research.
-The information obtained can help you determine the seasonality of your activity, the size of your market, the most exciting business model to set up, or your communication strategies and budgets.
+The information obtained can help you determine your activity’s seasonality, the size of your market, the most exciting business model to set up, or your communication strategies and budgets.

 - Make it adaptable to your audience.

 Every kind of reader has particular typical interests.
 If you know these interests from the start, you can be sure to take them into account when preparing a plan for this specific reader.

 For this reason, make sure your plan can be changed to suit the audience reading your plan.
 However, limit these changes from one plan to another.
 It means that you should keep this data the same across the board when you share financial projections.